 Click here to download “The Kick-Butt Guide to Quit Smoking” right now!

-Does exercise help reduce the risk of colon cancer?
+Does exercise help reduce the risk of colorectal cancer?

 Also, going outside and getting active on sunny days will help increase your vitamin D levels.
 Vitamin D is essential because it helps to create a healthy immune system.
 The healthier your immune system is, the better your body is at discovering abnormal cells that it can take care of before they become a problem.